top of page

 Solutions:

-• Create a designated digging area – If your dog loves to dig, provide a sandbox or section of the yard where digging is allowed.
+• Create a designated digging area – If your dog loves to dig, provide a sandbox or section of the yard where this behavior is allowed.

-• Reduce boredom – Engage in interactive play, long walks, and training sessions.
+• Reduce boredom – Engage in interactive play, long walks, and training sessions to keep your dog occupied.

-• Block access to favorite digging spots – Use deterrents like chicken wire or decorative rocks in problem areas.
+• Block access to favorite digging spots – Use deterrents like chicken wire or decorative rocks in areas where digging is a concern.

-• Provide cooling options – If digging is heat-related, ensure they have shade, water, and cooling mats.
+• Provide cooling options – If digging is heat-related, ensure your dog has access to shade, water, and cooling mats.

 husky dog digging in forest